auabake/auabake/README.md

 ### Hi I'm a software Engineer 👨‍💻 working remotely 🚀

-- 🌱 I’m currently learning cloud engineering on AWS, Azure and GCP.
+- 🌱 I’m currently learning cloud engineering on AWS and Azure.

 - ⚡ Fun fact: I Like learning new technologies.